 Non-preventive care examples:

 If you're not sure if something is considered preventive for you, contact your insurance company.
 Do you have HealthPartners insurance?
-Check your insurance coverage.
+Check your insurance coverage by signing in.

 Get those freebies (and improve your health) with preventive care